PaloAltoNetworks/pan-chainguard/doc/admin-guide.rst

   + rst - reStructuredText
   + html - Hypertext Markup Language
   + json - pretty printed JSON
+  + stats - statistics about the certificate tree

 + Test for collisions in PAN-OS certificate names, which are derived using the first 26 characters of the certificate SHA-256